briandwach/concertsampler/README.md

 # ConcertSampler

+Check out the deployed application here: [Concert Sample](https://briandwach.github.io/concertsampler/)

 This application is a great find for anyone that enjoys traveling!
-This web application allows for you to link your spotify account and get a playlist from all the artists performing in that city on the days that you are traveling there.
+This web application allows for you to link your Spotify account and get a playlist from all the artists performing in that city on the days that you are traveling there.
 The app makes it easy with the simple steps that we have for you.

- Step 1, you will link your spotify account.
+ Step 1, you will link your Spotify account.

  ![image](https://github.com/Magicaryn/ConcertSampler/assets/150097400/4dc40ded-826d-4921-8b95-e6e32d70ad33)